Danlock/RecentMediaScraper/README.md

 # RecentMediaScraper
-Python based web scraper to grab recently released media titles (Movies for now, will expand later) and list by rating.
+Python based web scraper to grab recently released media titles (Movies for now) and list by rating.